Going after the economically disadvantaged!

 Don't be lured by smart brochures and professional looking websites.
 Scammers want to trick you and this is one way they do it.
 Check everything and seek reputable advice.

 Scammers will try to pressure you with time limited offers and create a sense of urgency.
 Take your time to make all the checks you need, even if this means turning down an 'amazing' deal.
 Chances are it isn't that amazing after all.
 Once you've handed over the money it will be too late.

 Don't choose a scheme just because someone you know has.
 People have fallen for scams because they'd been 'recommended by a friend'.
 As with any important decisions, investigate the details and seek reputable advice so you know what you're getting into.

 This will increase your risk, but scammers often ask for all of your money.
 Be on your guard against unregulated investments, including those abroad.
 Bear in mind that some deals may be too good to be true!

-You can reach them on 0300 123 2040.
+You can reach them on 0300 123 2040 or report a scam by using their online tool.
 Also, contact your pension provider immediately as they may be able to stop a transfer that hasn't yet taken place.